Shivangid2904/Shivangid2904/README.md

 #### 🪐 [ExoLife — Exoplanet Habitability Assessment](https://github.com/Shivangid2904/ExoLife-Exoplanet-Habitability-Assessment)
 > *"What if machine learning could help separate meaningful planetary signals from an extremely imbalanced astronomical dataset?"*

-An interactive scientific ML project evaluating habitability across 3,757 exoplanets from the NASA Exoplanet Archive.
-To address an extreme 75.7:1 class imbalance (only 49 habitable candidates) and avoid target leakage, ExoLife introduces a Physics-Informed Proxy Model that strips direct labeling features (radius, equilibrium temperature, flux) to learn true astrophysical relationships from indirect stellar and orbital parameters.
-Benchmarked across Random Forest and XGBoost with Stratified 5-Fold Cross-Validation, PR-AUC, and local SHAP waterfall explainability.
+A scientific ML project evaluating habitability across 3,757 exoplanets from the NASA Exoplanet Archive.
+To address a severe 75.7:1 class imbalance and prevent target leakage, ExoLife pairs a baseline model with a **Physics-Informed Proxy Model** that learns true astrophysical relationships from indirect stellar and orbital indicators rather than direct labeling features.
+Benchmarked across Random Forest and XGBoost with Stratified 5-Fold Cross-Validation, PR-AUC, and local SHAP explainability.

 `Python` · `scikit-learn` · `XGBoost` · `SHAP Explainability` · `NASA Archive` · `pandas` · `Streamlit`